MyWoodCreationsThe Weekend Builder's Journal

 What Makes Good Garden Shed Building Plans?

 Not all plans are created equal.
-If you've ever bought a cheap "100-in-1" woodworking magazine, you know exactly what I mean.
-The diagrams are confusing, they don't include a complete material list, and they assume you already know advanced framing techniques.
+If you've ever searched for a free garden shed blueprints pdf online, you know exactly what I mean.
+The diagrams are confusing, they don't include a complete material list, and they assume you already know advanced carpentry techniques.

 When you're looking for garden shed building plans, you need to ensure they include three critical components: